-Mr. Devereaux: Certainly, in the last 12 and 24 months the number of fires occurring in Nunavut have had a significant impact to increased insurance costs across all buildings in the territory.
+Mr. Devereaux: Mr. Chairman, I can answer the question.
+Certainly, in the last 12 and 24 months, the number of fires occurring in Nunavut have had a significant impact to increased insurance costs across all buildings in the territory.
 For condos, it's not different.
 A lot of the condominiums we have in Nunavut are seeing really high insurance rates.
 So a particular group in Rankin was involved with Canada Mortgage Housing Corporation to sort of examine the insurance industry around condos, similar to other parts of Canada where condos were experiencing significant rises.